yosang/overthewire-bandit/11-20/12-13/solution.md

 https://tldr.inbrowser.app/pages/common/xxd

-The option to revert a hexdump to a binary is -i
+The flag to revert a hexdump to a binary is `-r`

 ```bash
 xxd -r data.txt newfile.txt
 ```

-We run the code to create a new file, and use `file` on the new file to inspect it
+We run the code to create a new file, and use `file` to inspect it

 ```bash
 bandit12@bandit:/tmp/myarch$ xxd -r data.txt newdata.txt